 Women struggle with unrealistic images – they have to face all kinds of stereotypes and generalized expectations of “what they should or shouldn’t be and do.”
 Problems like these continue to add up.
-This pressure of a perceived standard is especially prominent for women of color.
+This pressure of a perceived standard is especially prominent in women of color.

 Social Media Use Increases the Spreading of Fake News

-In 2021, We Must Try Hard to Stop the Spread of Misinformation
+The Society in 2021 Must-Try Hard to Stop the Spread of Misinformation

 What Is the Impact of Social Media on Students and Their Mental Health?

 The impact of social media on youth – kids and students that are still maturing and growing – is bigger than on adults.
 The youth seek a group they can belong to and they behave similarly to those they surround themselves with.
 A lot of young people are glued to their phones and computers, which has consequences.
 Their self-image, inner peace, and confidence are balancing on a very thin foundation made of social media validation and approval.